+- · Complete 10 hours of civic engagement

-- · Continuous full-time enrollment - · Maintain a 2.0 GPA
+- Continuous full-time enrollment

+- Maintain a 2.0 GPA

-- · Uphold the Colleges Code of Conduct - · Eligible for Federal Pell Grant each semester
+- · Uphold the Colleges Code of Conduct

+- · Eligible for Federal Pell Grant each semester

 Loans

 A loan is a type of financial aid that is available to students and/or parents to assist in covering educational expenses that are not covered by grants and/or scholarships.
 There are two types of student loans: federal and private.